 11. Approach popular users to collaborate.

 Think outside the box!
-Ask another Instagrammer if you can “take over their account” for the day as a guest contributor.
+Ask another Instagrammer in your niche if you can “take over their account” for the day as a guest contributor.
+Instagram Story takeovers are a blast and can dramatically grow your following fast.
 Or start an Instagram challenge with daily prompts.
 Ultimately, think of fun, creative ways to collaborate with other users.